Nextiva / Blog / VoIP

 Outbound Calling Best Practices

-- Dial with care: Avoid repeated calls within short windows.
+• Dial with care: Avoid repeated calls within short windows.
 If someone does not answer, try a different channel, like email or text message, before redialing them.
-Conduct proper list hygiene before you dial.
+Maintain proper call list hygiene before dialing.

 Get up to speed on outbound dialers in less than four minutes.
 You’ll learn how they work and the benefits of using them.